okruz/BSplinebasis/README.md

 ### Disadvantages of using BSplines

 * They are only finitely many times continously differentiable.
-Make sure to also read the `Cautions` section.
+Please make sure to also read the [Cautions](#cautions) section.
 * They are not orthogonal.
-Using the BSplines as basis functions in eigenvalue problems will usually result in generalized, algebraic eigenvalue problems of the kind A x = lambda B x (still self-adjoint, though).
+Using the BSplines as basis functions in eigenvalue problems will usually result in generalized, algebraic eigenvalue problems of the kind `A x = lambda B x` (still self-adjoint, though).

 ## Usage of the library
 ### Generating BSplines